 - Reporting: Receive usage, delivery, response and opt-out reporting.

-- Integration: Connecting existing applications to streamline workflows and text-enable existing technology with custom integrations.
+- Integration: Connect existing applications to streamline workflows and text-enable existing technology with custom integrations.

 Frequently Asked Questions About Enterprise SMS